latestissue/AltaeraAI/README.md

 ## Launching & Updating:

-- Open Termux, type in `ae` – you will be welcomed with the MENU screen.
+- Open Termux, type in '`ae`' – you will be welcomed with the MENU screen.

 The “Start AltaeraAI” button will forward you to a browser with deployed UI.